0LNetworkCommunity/libra-framework/docs/hot_upgrades.md

 An upgrade script that is tampered with will yield a different execution hash, and will be prevented from running (it is likely to be blocked by the transaction size limits before entering the mempool).

-The `libra move framework upgrade` command will produce a newly compiled Move upgrade transaction script, its binary, and the hash.
+The `libra-framework upgrade` command will produce a newly compiled Move upgrade transaction script, its binary, and the hash.

 You need to provide:
 - `--output-dir`: this directory the upgrade transaction files should be saved to.
 A new folder called `framework_upgrade` will be created under the output-dir path.